-less formal

-Initiatives by multiple local governments

-may be managed through formal Regional

-"organisations of councils", such as

-In 2016-17, provisions were introduced to

-allow for the formation of Regional

-Subsidiaries.
-Regional Subsidiaries can be

-formed in line with the Local Government

-(Regional Subsidiaries) Regulations 2017.

-• So far, no Regional Subsidiary has been

-These initiatives typically have to be

-managed by a lead local government.

-CURRENT REQUIREMENTS

-Councils, or through

-NEWROC and WESROC.

-formed.

-- Work is continuing to consider how Regional Subsidiaries can be best established to: - Enable Regional Subsidiaries to provide a clear and defined public benefit for people within member local governments - Provide for flexibility and innovation while ensuring appropriate transparency and accountability of ratepayer funds - Where appropriate, facilitate financing of initiatives by Regional Subsidiaries within a reasonable and defined limit of risk - Ensure all employees of a Regional Subsidiary have the same employment conditions as those directly employed by member local governments.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Initiatives by multiple local governments may be managed through formal Regional Councils, or through less formal "organisations of councils", such as NEWROC and WESROC.
+These initiatives typically have to be managed by a lead local government.
+In 2016-17, provisions were introduced to allow for the formation of Regional Subsidiaries.
+Regional Subsidiaries can be formed in line with the Local Government (Regional Subsidiaries) Regulations 2017.
+So far, no Regional Subsidiary has been formed.
+Work is continuing to consider how Regional Subsidiaries can be best established to: Enable Regional Subsidiaries to provide a clear and defined public benefit for people within member local governments Provide for flexibility and innovation while ensuring appropriate transparency and accountability of ratepayer funds Where appropriate, facilitate financing of initiatives by Regional Subsidiaries within a reasonable and defined limit of risk Ensure all employees of a Regional Subsidiary have the same employment conditions as those directly employed by member local governments.
+Current Local Government Position Item 2.7 aligns with Advocacy Position 2.3.1 - 'Regional Collaboration' Local Governments should be empowered to form single and joint subsidiaries, and beneficial enterprises.

-PROPOSED REFORMS

-Item 2.7 aligns with Advocacy Position 2.3.1 - 'Regional Collaboration'

-Local Governments should be empowered to form single and joint subsidiaries, and beneficial enterprises.
 In addition, compliance requirements of Regional Councils should be reviewed and reduced.

-COMMENTS

-Under the Regional Subsidiary model, two or more Local Governments are able to establish a regional subsidiary to undertake a shared service function on behalf of its constituent Local Governments.
+Comment Under the Regional Subsidiary model, two or more Local Governments are able to establish a regional subsidiary to undertake a shared service function on behalf of its constituent Local Governments.
 The model provides increased flexibility when compared to the Regional Local Government model because regional subsidiaries are primarily governed and regulated by a charter rather than legislation.
 While the regional subsidiary model's governance structure is primarily representative, the model also allows independent and commercially focussed directors to be appointed to the board of management.
 A key advantage of the regional subsidiary model is the use of a charter, as opposed to legislation, as the primary governance and regulatory instrument.
 Accordingly, the legislative provisions governing the establishment of regional subsidiaries should be light, leaving most of the regulation to the regional subsidiary charter, which can be adapted to suit the specific circumstances of each regional subsidiary.
+Recommendation

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Supported Shire of Narrogin Position • Support WALGA recommendation(s)
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Supported Shire of Narrogin Position Support WALGA recommendation(s)